byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 - `!hdfs`

-`!hdfs` is mainly used to view the file system, it supports most HDFS viewing commands.
+`!hdfs` is mainly used to view the file system.
+Most HDFS viewing commands are supported.

 View help: